percwg/perc-wg/double/draft-ietf-perc-double.md

 Terms used throughout this document include:

-* MDD: media distribution device that routes media from one endpoint to other endpoints
+* Media Distributor: media distribution device that routes media from one endpoint to other endpoints

-* E2E: end-to-end, meaning the link from one endpoint through one or more MDDs to the endpoint at the other end.
+* E2E: end-to-end, meaning the link from one endpoint through one or more Media Distributors to the endpoint at the other end.

-* HBH: hop-by-hop, meaning the link from the endpoint to or from the MDD.
+* HBH: hop-by-hop, meaning the link from the endpoint to or from the Media Distributor.

-* OHB: Original Header Block is an RTP header extension that contains the original values from the RTP header that might have been changed by an MDD.
+* OHB: Original Header Block is an RTP header extension that contains the original values from the RTP header that might have been changed by an Media Distributor.

 # Cryptographic Contexts